kraglalbert/mcgill-swe-class-notes/COMP251-Winter2019/notes/2_Dynamic_Programming.md

 **Complexity:**

-The brute-force solution considers all possibilities and gives a runtime proportional to $\Theta(2^n)​$.
-The DP solution has the same recurrence as the Binomial Coefficients problem (with the only difference being the multiplication by $k​$), and it also has the same runtime of $\Theta(nk)​$.
+The brute-force solution considers all possibilities and gives a runtime proportional to $\Theta(2^n)$.
+The DP solution has the same recurrence as the Binomial Coefficients problem (with the only difference being the multiplication by $k$), and it also has the same runtime of $\Theta(nk)$.
 This can also be seen with the two nested for-loops above.

 ## The Travelling Salesman Problem